 15. Unwillingness to receive infusion of blood products according to the protocol.

-16. In a man whose sexual partner is a woman of childbearing potential, unwillingness or inability of the man or woman to use an acceptable contraceptive method for the entire study treatment period and for at least 3 months after study treatment completion.
-Male subjects must not donate sperm starting at Screening and throughout the study period, and 105 days after the final study drug administration.
+16. In a man whose sexual partner is a woman of childbearing potential, unwillingness or inability of the man or woman to use a highly effective contraceptive method for the entire study treatment period for at least 3 months after study completion.
+Male subjects must not freeze or donate sperm starting at Screening and throughout the study period, and 105 days after the final study drug administration.

-17. In a heterosexually active woman of childbearing potential, unwillingness or inability to use an acceptable contraceptive method for the entire study treatment period and for at least 3 months after study treatment completion.
-Additionally, for women randomized to chemotherapy, unwillingness to adhere to the restrictions in the respective Summary of Product Characteristics and the Patient Information Leaflet (package insert) as instructed by the Investigator.
+17. In a heterosexually active woman of childbearing potential, unwillingness or inability to use a highly effective contraceptive method for the entire study treatment period and for at least 3 months after study treatment completion.
+Additionally, for women randomized to chemotherapy, unwillingness to adhere to the restrictions in the respective locally established guidelines and local approved label (prescribing information, Summary of Product Characteristics, or US product insert) from the manufacturer and the Patient Information Leaflet (package insert) as instructed by the Investigator.

-19. Female subjects must agree not to breastfeed at Screening and throughout the study period, and for 45 days after the final study drug administration.
+19. Female Subjects must agree to not breastfeed from the time of Screening and throughout the study period, and for 25 days after the final study drug administration.